Openpanel-dev/groupmq/README.md

 ### Key Concepts

 **Per-Group FIFO**: Jobs within the same `groupId` are processed in strict FIFO order based on `orderMs`.
-Only one job per group can be processed at a time.
+Only one job per group can be processed at a time across all workers.

-**Cross-Group Parallelism**: Different groups can be processed simultaneously by multiple workers.
-A worker with `concurrency: 8` can process 8 jobs from 8 different groups in parallel.
+**Cross-Group Parallelism**: Different groups can be processed simultaneously.
+A worker with `concurrency: 8` can process up to 8 jobs from different groups in parallel.
+Multiple workers can run independently for even higher throughput.

 **Group Locking**: When a job is reserved, its group is locked (`:lock:{groupId}`) for the duration of the job timeout.
 This prevents other workers from picking up jobs from the same group.